dell/csm-docs/content/docs/concepts/csidriver/features/powerscale.md

     apiGroup: ""
 ```

+>**Note:** Cloning of large volumes will take more time than the cluster's Kubelet service limit of two minutes.
+It is not recommended to clone large volumes.
+An alternate approach is to use a volume snapshot and mount the snapshot to your pods based on your use case.

 ## Controller HA

 CSI PowerScale driver version 1.4.0 and later supports running multiple replicas of the controller pod.
 Leader election is only applicable for all sidecar containers and driver container will be running in all controller pods.
 In case of a failure, one of the standby pods becomes active and takes the position of leader.
 This is achieved by using native leader election mechanisms utilizing `kubernetes leases`.